RudolfAchter/chiania/docs/items/20_markets.md

-While you are wandering through the markets, suddenly a dark-clad whispers to you.
+While you are wandering through the markets, suddenly a dark-clad man whispers to you.

 "psst look here in the boxes, maybe i have something for you"